tredfern/terralien/CHANGEBLOG.md

 notes I can detail what I've been learning and provide a point to develop a more robust overview of this project in the future.

+## March 19th

+In pygsty I created a ModelRepository to handle the dealing with models and interactions.
+I'm thinking this is where queries would be run for things like:

+ * Did I collide with something?
+ * Where is the closest enemy?
+ * Where can I find food?

 ## March 14th

 Outlining some goals for the weekend: